T-PYTHON-OCT-23/PROJECT-UNIT-1/README.md

 - Use some form of Error Handling .
 - Organize Your Code into modules & (or packages)

-## Example Project :  An online Grocery Store :
+## Example Project :  Auto parts sales program :

-#### Overview : An online store that sells fruits to customers.
-This online store has 2 main users.
-The customer and the manager of the store .
-Each one of them should be able to do the following tasks for the store to function properly .
+#### Overview: A program for selling auto parts to customers.
+This program has major users.
+Customer and store manager.
+Each of them must be able to do the following tasks for the store to function properly.

 #### As a customer I should be able to do the following :
 - Browse  Products .
-- View the product info (summary, specs, price, quantity , etc.)
+- View the product info ( specs, price)
 - Search for Products.
-- Get recommendations for my next purchase based on my purchase history.
+- Get receipt of my purchases.
 - Add Products to the shopping cart .
-- Remove a product from the shopping cart.
 - List the products in my shopping cart.
-- Continue to checkout .
+- continue to checkout .
-- Fill in my address for delivery.
-- Get receipt of my purchases.
-- Check delivery status .
+- Account Manager is able to print a sales report
+- A manager account is able to add products
+- An administrator account is able to delete products

 #### Usage :
  Explain to the user how to use your project . for example:
- - type in search product_name to search for a product.
+ - Choose the appropriate number to browse the company's available products.
- - type in list_products to show all the products in the grocery.
+ - Choose number 4 to purchase products and then print the invoice
- - type in show product_name to get information about this product.
+ - Numbers 5 and 6 to add and delete unavailable or new products
- - type in buy product_name to buy the product .
+ - Choose number 7 if you want to print the sales report .
  - and so on...